 The next season began on a more interesting note.
 A California promoter named Johnny Burton convinced Satchel to be the headliner for a team he would call the “Satchel Paige All-Stars” who would compete in an exhibition game against a white All-Star team.
 The white team would sport major leaguers Ernie Lombardi, Augie Galan, Cookie Lavagetto, and Gus Suhr, as well as future star Joe DiMaggio.
-Paige held his own pitcher through nine innings tied 1-1.
+Paige held his own, pitching through nine innings tied 1-1.
 In the tenth with two out he gave up an infield single to DiMaggio to lose 2-1.
 DiMaggio would later acknowledge that Satchel was the finest pitcher he ever faced.
 Satchel finally returned to Pittsburgh where Greenlee raised his salary to $600 per month, by far the highest in the league.
 Paige pitched well, striking out out 47 batters in 47⅔ innings.
-A Negro National League all-Star team was created to compete in the Denver Post seven game tournament and it was headlined by Paige.
-Along with all-time greats Josh Gibson, Cool Papa Bell, Leroy Matlock, Buck Leonard, the team mows down it’s competition in seven games straight to win the tournament and the $5,000.00 prize.
-Satchel won three of the games including the title game where he struck out 18 batters in a 7-0 shutout.
+A Negro National League all-star team was created to compete in the Denver Post seven game tournament and it was headlined by Paige.
+Along with all-time greats Josh Gibson, Cool Papa Bell, Leroy Matlock, and Buck Leonard, the team mowed down its competition in seven games straight to win the tournament and the $5,000.00 prize.
+Satchel won three of the games, including the title game where he struck out 18 batters in a 7-0 shutout.

 The treatment worked and Paige found himself healthy and ready to pitch.
 He moved on to Puerto Rico in 1939, playing for the Brujos de Guayama (the Guayama Witch Doctors).
 He finished with a 19-3 record that season, striking out 208 batters in 205 innings, with a 1.93 ERA.
 He did this despite being unnerved by the his discomfort with many of the religious and spiritual practices observed by the fans.
 On one occasion, he surprised everyone in the park when he walked off of the mound and into the dugout after noticing a ghost standing next to him.

 After winning the Negro American League pennant again in 1942, the Monarchs faced the Negro National League champion Homestead Grays in the Colored World Series.
 The first game ended with Paige winning with five shutout innings.
-The second game is one the would become one of folklore.
+The second game is one the would become a part of folklore.
 The factual details are that Paige gave up three singles to load the bases where he would face Josh Gibson.
-Josh weakly fouled of the first two pitches the swung and missed for the third strike to end the inning.
-The story that Satchel told and later Buck O’Neil was a little more dramatic.
-In this story, with two out Satchel gave up a triple to
+Josh weakly fouled of the first two pitches, then swung and missed for the third strike to end the inning.
+The story that Satchel, and later Buck O’Neil, told was a little more dramatic.
+In this story, with two outs Satchel gave up a triple to

 “Satchel Paige always thought he was the greatest pitcher in the world, and Josh Gibson thought he was the greatest hitter in the world and we did too.
 And Satchel and Josh in this World Series ballgame.
 Satchel’s pitching, and we got a ballgame won — the Kansas City Monarchs.
 With two out in the ninth inning, the first-place hitter, he tripled off Satchel.
 We got two outs, so that didn’t bother us at all.
 So, Satchel called me, said, Hey, Nancy, come here.
 I said, What do you want, Satchel?
 He said, Let me tell you what I’m fixing to do.
 I said, What are you fixing to do?
 He said, I’m going to walk Howard Easterling, I’m going to walk Buck Leonard, I’m going to pitch to Josh Gibson.
 I said, Man, don’t be facetious.
 He said, That’s what I’m going to do.
 I said, Time!
 I called the ump, I called the manager, who was Frank Duncan — great ballplayer himself — I said, Frank, you got to listen to what Satchel said.
 And so Satchel told him what was going to happen.
 And so, in walking Easterling and walking Buck Leonard to fill the bases — now, when he was walking Buck, Josh was in the circle, you know, and he’s talking to Josh all the time, said, Josh, do you remember the day when we were playing on the same team and I told you that one day we were gonna meet and see who was the best?
 He said, Yeah, I know what you’re talking about.
 Satchel said, All right, said, Now is the time to prove this thing.
 So when Josh comes up to the bat — listen, let me tell you what this man did.
 He said, Time!
 He called the trainer.
 Our trainer was Jew-Baby Floyd — and I don’t know why they called him Jew-Baby, ’cause he was black as me — but anyway, when Jew-Baby comes out with his, you know, like the smock that the doctor would wear, and he’s got a concoction in a glass.
 He’s got a glass, he’s got some water, and he puts this — I guess Alka-Seltzer or something — he pours this in that water and it fizzes and Satchel drinks it down.
 He lets out a belch — I can hear it, but nobody else heard it.
 And so, he said, Now I’m ready.
 So, the fans, now they know what’s happening now, everybody — we got to have 40,000 people — they’re standing, and here comes Satchel.
 Satchel said, You know, Josh, I’m going to throw you some fastballs.
 I’m going to throw you a fastball belt-high.
 Boom!
 Strike one.
 Josh didn’t move the bat.
 He said, Now, I’m going to throw you another fastball, but this is going to be faster than the other fastball.
 Boom!
 Strike two.
 He said, Now, Josh, I’ve got you two strikes and no balls.
 You know, in this situation I’m supposed to knock you down, you know, brush you back, he said, but, uh-uh, I’m not gonna throw any smoke at your yoke, I’m gonna throw a pea at your knee.
 Boom!
 Strike three.
 And when he struck him out — you know, Satchel must be 6′ 5″ — Satchel stretched out, looked like he was 7 feet tall, and he walked off the field and walked by me and said, You know what, Nancy?
 Nobody hits Satchel.
 That was the end of that story.” – Buck O’Neil.

 Over the next few years, Negro League baseball suffered as many players volunteered for service during World War II.
 Surprisingly, Paige, who was classified as unfit for service, struggled against the weaker competition.
-In 1946, Bob Feller organized a barnstorming tour with most of the games pitting a group of Major League All-Statrs to faces a group of Negro All-Stars organized by Satchel.
+In 1946, Bob Feller organized a barnstorming tour with most of the games pitting a group of Major League all-stars against a group of Negro all-stars organized by Satchel.
 Feller scheduled 35 games in 31 cities to be played in 27 days.
 Feller and Paige were to pitch as often as possible and their stats showed both pitched well.
-Feller had pitched 54 innings against Paige’s team, giving up 15 runs while Paige pitched 42 innings and gave up 18 runs.
+Feller pitched 54 innings against Paige’s team, giving up 15 runs while Paige pitched 42 innings and gave up 18 runs.